cloud-bulldozer/orion/README.md

         agg_type: avg
 ```

 Orion provides flexibility if you know the comparison uuid you want to compare among, use the ```--baseline``` flag.
 This should only be used in conjunction when setting uuid.
-Similar to the uuid section mentioned above, you'll have to set a metrics section to specify the data points you want to collect on
+Similar to the uuid section mentioned above, you'll have to set a metrics section to specify the data points you want to collect on.

+`--uuid` and `--baseline` options are available both in cmd and daemon mode